istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 security of your cluster.
 Hopefully, I also managed to convince you that Istio is an effective tool to control egress traffic securely, and that Istio has multiple advantages over the alternative solutions.
+Istio is the only solution I'm aware of that lets you:

-If you need to control egress traffic in a secure and transparent way, specifying external services as domain names and specifying traffic source by Kubernetes artifacts, Istio is the only solution for you I am aware of.
+- Control egress traffic in a secure and transparent way
+- Specify external services as domain names

+specifying traffic source by Kubernetes artifacts, Istio is the only solution for you I am aware of.
 In my opinion, secure control of egress traffic is a great choice if you are looking for your first Istio use case.
 In this case, Istio already provides you some benefits even before you start using all other Istio features: